lingbozhang/intellgraph/README.md

 ```

 ### Acknowledgements
-In this project, we use the cmake-project-template developed by Konstantin Gredeskoul.
+We use the cmake-project-template developed by Konstantin Gredeskoul.
 For more information, please refer to https://github.com/kigster/cmake-project-template